1. Who can take this class?

 If you are a student you must take this class for credit.
 If you are a SCA alum you will not pay for tuition but will pay the non-credit Hollywood Program Fee of $1500.

 Yes.
 You must get approval from your advisor by submitting the "Approval to Enroll in a Class in Another School" approval form.
 If this course is not part of your approved program, any financial aid you are receiving will not be applied.
 Please talk to your advisor in the central financial aid office for more details.

 The average temperature in Los Angeles during the month of May is around 74 degrees during the day but can drop to around 57 degrees in the evening.
 Bring light layered clothing.
 We request that you do not bring more than one large suitcase with a carryon.
 You will usually wear comfortable clothing during the day for class such as shorts, pants, flip flops & tennis shoes.
-Nothing is planned that requires dressy clothes but you should bring at least one set of business casual in case of any special events scheduled.
+You should bring one set of business casual clothes for an alumni event that is usually scheduled.

 Students will stay at Park La Brea apartments.
 Apartments are two bedroom, 5-bed furnished apartments. www.parklabrea.com Male and female students will be housed in separate apartments.
 Facilities include 24 hour courtesy patrol, gated property access, meeting room facilities, multimedia theatre, a business center, on site dry cleaners and 5 miles of fitness trails.
-The apartments are sparsely furnished and will not be equipped with kitchen utensils or housewares; there is no phone, internet, televisions or DVD players in the apartments.
+The apartments are sparsely furnished and will not be equipped with kitchen utensils or housewares; there is no phone, televisions or DVD players in the apartments.
 Students will need to provide their own towels, bed sheets and pillow for a single bed.